Insights and tips to help prevent burglaries in the UK

 Part of helping to protect your home and your belongings is not only making sure you have appropriate insurance, but it’s also important to know your facts from fiction about what could invalidate your policy.

-43% of survey participants believe (or aren’t sure) that not informing the police of a theft or attempted theft wouldn’t void their claim.
+Nearly half of our survey participants believe (or aren’t sure) that not informing the police of a theft or attempted theft wouldn’t void their claim.
 Footnote [1] The truth is, most insurers say you need to report burglaries to the police (to claim), but they may have some exceptions based on specific circumstances that would make doing so difficult.
 Ultimately, not reporting may mean your claim is delayed while your insurer waits to receive a crime reference number.
 Check your policy for the specific details.

 What should I do if I’ve been burgled?